manjar/eli-ai-blog/content/posts/FirstZettlrCreatedPost.md

 categories: ["blog"]
 ---

-# Dev notes on Apple Foundation Models
+# Dev notes on Apple Foundation Models in "Fallacy Detector"
 The following are some notes on Apple Foundation models.
 I'm using the Apple on-device models for my logical fallacy detector app.
+I'm starting with some background, so if you're eager to get to the discussion of the models you should jump to "Quick app overview" or "First attempts using APIs".

 ## My history with logical fallacies
 Logical fallacies have been an area of interest of mine for many years.
 This was probably initially due to losing a lot of arguments, often in ways where it seemed that it wasn't facts or logic that won.
 And probably also due to 'winning' some arguments on the same basis.
 I wanted to understand the various devices people used - consciously or unconsciously - to prevail in contentious discussions, often without really moving the conversation or understanding forward.